Click for the solution. Only click if you are struggling or are out of time.

 We’re adding overwrite = TRUE

 so every time we re-run this script, the dataset will be saved.
-If the final dataset is going to be really large, we could (but won’t in this course) save it as a .csv
+Alternatively, we could (but won’t in this workshop) save it as a .csv

 file with: